 Frank Franca is a photographer.
 He was born and raised in Havana, Cuba.
 Later, he also spent time growing up and living in Spain, the US, and the UK.
 His work has been exhibited and published internationally.

-Publications include: Art Forum, Art in America, BOMB, Vogue (US), Vogue (Germany), Details, W, The New York Times Magazine, The Village Voice, Le Monde (Paris), The African Sun (Cairo), The Guardian (London), Photo (Japan), Die Ziet (Germany) among others.Exhibitions include: Royal Festival Hall (London), Studio Galleria (Budapest), Institutes for Contemporary Art: Kaliningrad and Ekaterinberg (Russia) The International Center of Photography (ICP), Hamburg House of Photography and others.
+Publications include: Art Forum, Art in America, BOMB, The New York Times Magazine, I-D Vice, The BBC, Vogue (US), Vogue (Germany), Marie Claire, Details, W, The Village Voice, Le Monde (Paris), The African Sun (Cairo), The Guardian (London), Photo (Japan), Die Ziet (Germany) among others.Exhibitions include: Royal Festival Hall (London), Studio Galleria (Budapest), Institutes for Contemporary Art: Kaliningrad and Ekaterinberg (Russia) The International Center of Photography (ICP), Hamburg House of Photography and others.

 In 2017 in Milan, Franca curated an exhibition of New Photography by young Americans: Fondo Malerba per la Fotografia- Fabbrica del Vapore Milano.
 The exhibition was presented as a series of large scale digital projections.